mjhadfield/Casino/README.md

 ## Running it

 **Windows:** double-click `Launch Casino.bat`.
-If that reports Python is missing, run `Install prerequisites.bat` once first (no admin rights needed — it installs Python + tkinter for your user account only), then try `Launch Casino.bat` again.
+If Python is not installed it will prompt a local (user) installation, no admin credentials are required.

 **Everyone else:**